Was Negligence Involved In a Bad Weather Car Accident?

 How to Prove Negligence in a Bad Weather Car Accident

-- What was the condition of the vehicle?
-Were windshield wipers on and working?
+• What was the condition of the vehicle?
+Were the windshield wipers on and working?
 What about headlights?
 Were tire pressures at a safe level and in decent condition?
 Was there an engine failure that could be at the heart of the accident?
 These are all questions that need to be considered to determine the level of fault in an accident.

 What If Both Parties Are at Fault?

-States have different laws to determine when a member involved in an accident can sue the other party for damage compensation.
-In Texas, if a member is determined to be 51 percent responsible for the accident or higher, they are not able to recover their damages from the other party.
-Some states are 50 percent or higher, other states compensate on the exact amount of the percentage of liability they have in the accident, i.e. if you are 90 percent responsible for an accident, you are able to win the remaining 10 percent from the other insurance party.Car accidents can be expensive, and there are many complex factors that go into determining if drivers were acting negligently, and who is financially responsible for the accident.
-Contacting a Lufkin car accident lawyer can help you answer the hard questions in your auto accident.
+States have different laws that determine when a member involved in an accident can sue the other party for damages.
+In Texas, if a member is found to be 51 percent or more at fault for the accident, they cannot recover damages from the other party.
+Some states are 50 percent or higher; other states compensate on the exact amount of the percentage of liability they have in the accident, i.e., if you are 90 percent responsible for an accident, you can win the remaining 10 percent from the other insurance party.
+Car accidents can be expensive, and many complex factors go into determining whether drivers were negligent and who is financially responsible for the accident.
+Contact Mike Love & Associates, LLC today.
+Our team of Lufkin car accident lawyers can help you answer the hard questions in your auto accident.

 We want to hear your story.